Loading Events

 CSE Colloquium - The C++11 Concurrency Memory Model: Remaining Challenges

-Presenter: Hans Boehm, Association for Computing Machinery
+Presenter: Hans Boehm, Google

 Abstract: C++11 extended the language to include threads, defining a concurrency memory model to specify the semantics of shared variables, including “atomic” variables that can be accessed without mutual exclusion.
 Although this followed Posix threads by more than a decade, and the revision of the Java memory model by a few years, it still helped to resolve some very fundamental points of confusion about the semantics and validity of compiler optimizations in multi-threaded programs.
 The C definition largely copied it, and several other programming languages and systems, as well as later versions of Java, built on it.